GPHM: Gaussian Parametric Head Model for Monocular Head Avatar Reconstruction: Introduction

 To overcome these challenges, we propose a well-designed two-stage training strategy to ensure smooth convergence of our model training.
 Specifically, we first roughly train all the networks on a mesh-based guiding model.
 Subsequently, the network parameters are migrated to the Gaussian model, and all Gaussian points are initialized with the trained mesh geometry to ensure that they are located near the actual surface.
 Compared to naive initialization with FLAME~\cite{li2017learning}, our initialization strategy leads to a better guess of the positions of Gaussian points, making the subsequent training of the model converge stably and the areas like hairs better recovered.
 Moreover, we propose to use 3D landmark loss to supervise the deformation of the model learning expressions, which can speed up the convergence and avoid artifacts under exaggerated expressions.
 Lastly, our method supports training from both 3D head scans and multi-view 2D face datasets, which enhances the versatility and comprehensiveness of facial data collection and model training.

 After training on large corpus of multi-view head videos, our parametric Gaussian head model can generate photorealistic images that accurately depict the diverse range of facial appearances, naturally handling complex and exaggerated expressions, while also enabling real-time rendering.
 Additionally, our method supports single-image fitting and surpasses previous techniques in both reconstruction accuracy and identity consistency.
 Furthermore, the model resulting from our fitting process allows for the control of various expressions while maintaining naturalness and consistent identity even under exaggerated expressions.
-The contributions of our method can be summarized as: \begin{itemize}